npolar/R-npolar/README.md

 ### Authentication
 Set the following environmental variables
-* R_NPOLAR_USERNAME
+* `R_NPOLAR_USERNAME`
-* R_NPOLAR_PASSWORD
+* `R_NPOLAR_PASSWORD`

 ### api.download
 This function is a mirroring utility intended to keep a local copy in sync with a remote Npolar [API](https://api.npolar.no).
 Only periods missing in the local copy will be downloaded.
-The local mirror consists of one file per period of a given interval (1 month is the default).
+The local mirror consists of one file in the specified format per month.
+Supprted formats include JSON, GeoJSON, and CSV (tab-separated).

 ```http
 > api.download("/oceanography/buoy", format="geojson")